 This is the 50mm standard lens that come with my Ricoh KR-5 Super.
 However, it seems that the camera had also been sold with an non-XR version of this lens (see photo in Camera-wiki entry: http://camera-wiki.org/wiki/Ricoh_KR-5_Super).
-There is also an non-L version of this lens (see https://www.pentaxforums.com/userreviews/ricoh-xr-rikenon-50mm-f-2-0.html) which focuses down to 0.44m instead of 0.6m and has a metal lens body (so “L” could mean “light”).
-To confuse you more, a “P” version (like the SMC-A of Pentax) was also made for Ricoh bodies with progranmmed auto and shutter-priority modes.
-However, this “P” version is incompatible with most K-mount bodies and forcing one on risks damaging the body.
+There is also an non-L version of this lens (see https://www.pentaxforums.com/userreviews/ricoh-xr-rikenon-50mm-f-2-0.html) which focuses down to 0.44m instead of 0.6m and has a metal lens body.
+According to this online source, L probably means “late version”.
+To confuse you more, a “P” version (like the SMC-A of Pentax) was also made for Ricoh bodies with programmed auto and shutter-priority modes.
+However, this “P” version is incompatible with most K-mount bodies and forcing one on risks damaging the camera.

 Back to the lens itself, it is a non-P Ricoh lens and thus has a standard fully mechanical Pentax-K mount which will fit on almost all Pentax bodies even for the DSLRs.
-The only concern would be Whether your body can meter with the lens or not.
+The only concern would be whether your body can meter with the lens or not.
 The focusing mechanism is not as good as my Pentax SMC-A 50mm f2.
 It is smooth but there is not enough friction.
 My only real complaint about this lens is it does not have half-stop clicks on the aperture ring.
-However, optically this lens outperform the Pentax although some might think the bokeh of the Pentax is “nicer” than the Ricoh.
-How about a sample shot?
+Optically, this lens is very soft wide-open but when stopped-down, it outperforms the Pentax, at least from my own experience.
+For this reason, I mostly have this Rikenon 50mm on my Pentax bodies instead.
+Well, how about a sample shot?
 Below was taken with Ilford HP5+ exposed at ASA200 using the XR Rikenon 50mm f2 L mounted on my ME Super.